QuaSi-Software/Documentation/docs/resie_description_components.md

 ![normalized non-linear part load power curve of heat pump](fig/230119_PartLoadPowerCurve_normalized.JPG)

 In every timestep, the two precomputed and normalized value tables of the thermal output and electrical input power are scaled up to the current maximum power, limited by the heat pump current full-load operation state.
-There, the actual COP at the current time step is represented in the ration of both values.
-The two scaled value tables can then be used to determine the actual PLF that is nececarry to cover the current demand or to limit the operation state due to the limited available eletrical power (interpolation on value table with known power, or interpolation in preprocessing).
+There, the actual COP at the current timestep is represented in the ration of both values.
+The two scaled value tables can then be used to determine the actual PLF that is necessary to cover the current demand or to limit the operation state due to the limited available electrical power (interpolation on value table with known power, or interpolation in preprocessing).
 For the thermal output power, this is trivial as the ratio of the maximum thermal power output to the thermal power demand is equal to the PLF.
-To calculate the PLF for the thermal input power, if this is a limited source according to the operational strategy, the two scaled value tables need to be substracted from each other to get a third table:
+To calculate the PLF for the thermal input power, if this is a limited source according to the operational strategy, the two scaled value tables need to be subtracted from each other to get a third table:

 $$
 \dot{Q}_{HP,in}(PLF) = \dot{Q}_{HP,out}(PLF) - P_{el,HP,in}(PLF)